 But, even if a tax return isn’t mandatory, it’s wise to adopt responsible tax management practices from the outset:

 We can help you navigate child tax laws, but it shouldn’t overshadow the bigger picture: the child’s well-being and financial security.
 We can advise on wider financial management too – and help encourage the child to save a portion of their earnings.
-This helps develop responsible financial habits, including good financial management, and provides a safety net for potential tax liabilities and for the details of protecting that income, including options like a Junior ISA, to act as a cushion for the future.

 So if your child is building audiences and income streams online, come and talk to us.
 We already have a lot of experience of working with content creators like this, and of the intricacies of child income management.
 Give us a call and let’s see how we can secure their future.